civican/legisinfo/42-1/bills/C-29/bill_text.md

   **(1)** The definition **capital property** in subsection 123(1) of the `Excise Tax Act` is replaced by the following:

-    **capital property**, in respect of a person, means property that is, or would be if the person were a taxpayer under the `Income Tax Act`, capital property of the person within the meaning of that Act, other than property described in Class 12, 14, **14.1** or 44 of Schedule II to the `Income Tax Regulations`; (**immobilisation**)
+    **capital property**, in respect of a person, means property that is, or would be if the person were a taxpayer under the `Income Tax Act`, capital property of the person within the meaning of that Act, other than property described in Class 12, 14, 14.1 or 44 of Schedule II to the `Income Tax Regulations`; (**immobilisation**)

   **(2)** Paragraph (a) of the definition **filiale déterminée** in subsection 123(1) of the French version of the Act is replaced by the following:

-    la personne morale **relativement à laquelle** la personne morale donnée **détient le contrôle admissible des voix et est propriétaire d'**au moins 90 % de la valeur et du nombre des actions, émises et en circulation **et** comportant plein droit de vote en toutes circonstances, du capital-actions **de la personne morale**;
+    la personne morale relativement à laquelle la personne morale donnée détient le contrôle admissible des voix et est propriétaire d'au moins 90 % de la valeur et du nombre des actions, émises et en circulation et comportant plein droit de vote en toutes circonstances, du capital-actions de la personne morale;

   **(3)** The portion of the definition **qualifying subsidiary** in subsection 123(1) of the English version of the Act before paragraph (a) is replaced by the following:

-    **qualifying subsidiary** of a particular corporation means another corporation **in respect** of which the particular corporation **holds qualifying voting control and owns** not less than 90% of the value and number of the issued and outstanding shares, having full voting rights under all circumstances, of the capital stock **of the other corporation**, and includes
+    **qualifying subsidiary** of a particular corporation means another corporation in respect of which the particular corporation holds qualifying voting control and owns not less than 90% of the value and number of the issued and outstanding shares, having full voting rights under all circumstances, of the capital stock of the other corporation, and includes

   **(4)** Subsection (1) comes into force or is deemed to have come into force on January 1, 2017.